jasonswat/tekton-demo/README.md

 ```
  3. Listener is only internal at this point, we'll forward the port to ngrok to make it availible
 ```
-kubectl port-forward svc/el-github-pr 8080:8080
+./event-listener.sh # script will tell you the next 2 commands kubectl port-forward svc/el-github-pr 8080:8080
 ```
  4. Install sign up and install ngrok https://dashboard.ngrok.com/ and start ngrok